Towards a Game-Theoretic Security Analysis of Off-Chain Protocols: Conclusions

-\incentcomp* \begin{proof} Collusion resilience is defined on strict subsets of players.
-Thus, in a two-player game, it considers only deviations of single players and since the summation over one value is the value itself, \srp{} is equivalent to Nash Equilibria in this case.
-We therefore only check whether $(H)$ and $(C_h,S)$ are Nash Equilibria.
-For $(H)$, we consider a strategy, where $A$ chooses $H$ initially, $B$ chooses $I$ after $(C_h)$, $P$ after $(D)$ and $I$ after $(C_c)$. $A$ takes $H$ after $(C_h,I)$ and $(C_c,I)$.
-Further, $B$ takes $I$ after $(C_{c/h},I,U^{+/-})$.
-For $A$, we assume she takes $H$ after $(C_{c/h},I, U^{+/-},I)$ and finally let $B$ take $P$ after $(C_{h/c},I,U^{+/-},I,D)$.
-This strategy yields history $(H)$ and is a Nash Equilibrium, as no party can unilaterally deviate to increase their utility.
+\begin{proof} Let us first prove collusion resilience \srp{} of $(H)$ and $(C_h,S)$.
+As in the previous proof, we only have to find a strategy $\sigma$ that yields history $(H)$ and another strategy $\sigma'$ yielding history $(C_h,S)$, that are \srp{}, to prove $(H)$ and $(C_h,S)$ \srp{}, as defined in Definition III.11.
+Additionally, collusion resilience is defined on strict subsets of players.
+Thus, in a two-player game, it considers only deviations of single players and since the summation over one value is the value itself, \srp{} is equivalent to being a Nash Equilibrium in this case.
+We therefore only have to check whether $\sigma$ and $\sigma'$ are Nash Equilibria.